BerkZerker/Skyland-Defenders/README.md

 - **Wave-Based Progression**: Face increasingly difficult waves of enemies
 - **Grid-Based Placement**: Intuitive grid system for placing defenders
 - **Victory and Defeat Conditions**: Win by surviving all waves or lose if all your defenders are destroyed
+- **Component-Based Architecture**: Entities are built using a flexible component system for better code organization and reusability

 ## How to Play